-While, we might not love all the updates Google is constantly making to the local pack and search algorithms, Google’s cracking down on fake Google My Business Listings is one update we can all get behind.
+While, we might not love all the updates Google is constantly making to the local pack and search algorithms, Google’s cracking down on fake Google Business Profiles (formerly Google My Business) is one update we can all get behind.

 As you know, one of Google’s top priorities is serving relevant, accurate search results that consumers can trust.
-When fake local business listings started to appear on Google My Business, the search giant went to work putting a process in place to shut them down.
+When fake local business listings started to appear on Google Business Profile, the search giant went to work putting a process in place to shut them down.

-Just how serious are the Googlers about finding and removing fake Google My Business listings?
+Just how serious are the Googlers about finding and removing fake Google Business Profile?
 They partnered with the University of California, San Diego to learn everything they could about the perpetrators and how they can be stopped.

-Why Do I Care About Fake Google My Business Listings?
+Why Do I Care About Fake Google Business Profiles?

 Consumers rely on search results to find the products and professional services they need.
 They use Google Maps to get directions to local businesses.

-Fraudulent Google My Business listings put consumers at risk and undermine the credibility of the millions of authentic businesses listings that exist on Google.
+Fraudulent Google Business Profiles put consumers at risk and undermine the credibility of the millions of authentic businesses listings that exist on Google.
 Scammers usually create these listing to dupe customers into paying ridiculous fees or defraud business owners.

 Unlike other online scams, fake local listings require the perpetrator to be located near their victims, which, Google says, “fundamentally changes both the scale and the types of abuse possible.”